Fysac/wikispaces-counter/README.md

 ## Using your own remote server
 ###Requirements
-* Web server with PHP support
+* SSL-secured web server with PHP support
 * Writeable directory for wikispaces-counter

 Upload counter.php and counter.js into a directory of your choosing.
 Make sure that permissions are configured so that counter.php can create new text files in this directory.